ashish0kumar/windots/README.md

 > [!WARNING]
 > Please open an [issue](https://github.com/ashish0kumar/windots/issues) only for reproducible bugs or critical problems. <br>
-> For all other help or feedback, use [Discussions](https://github.com/ashish0kumar/windots/discussions).
+> For all other help or feedback, [Discussions](https://github.com/ashish0kumar/windots/discussions) is preferred.

 <h2 id="credits">🎉 Credits</h2>